Quadratic-like dynamics of cubic polynomials: Properties of polynomial-like maps

 Set $\widehat W=\cup^r_{i=1}W_i$.
 By compactness, the $P$-image of $T\sm \widehat W$ is positively distant from $z$.
 Hence, for some smaller neighborhood $V'\subset V$ of $z$, \emph{all} preimages of any point $z'\in V'$ in $T\cap P^{-1}(V')$ belong to $\widehat W$ and the entire preimage of $V'$ in $T$ breaks down into $r$ pieces contained in $W_1, \dots, W_r$.
-From now on let us call such $V'$ a \emph{($T-$)suitable} neighborhood of $z'$.
+From now on let us call such $V'$ a \emph{$(T-)$suitable} neighborhood of $z'$.
 Since \emph{any} point $y\in V$ has exactly $\nu_T(z)$ preimages in $\widehat W$ (not necessarily in $T$), the value of $\nu_T$ can only drop at points $z'\in V'$, and $\nu_T$ is upper-semicontinuous.

 Let $\nu_T|_{P(T)}$ be continuous at $z$.
-Choose a suitable neighborhood $V$ of $z$ on which $\nu_T|_{P(T)}$ is a constant.
+Choose a suitable neighborhood $V$ of $z$, on which $\nu_T|_{P(T)}$ is constant.
 Then, for every point $y\in V\cap P(T)$, the set $P^{-1}(y)\cap T$ of its preimages in $T$ consists exactly of \emph{all} its preimages in $\widehat W$.
-Indeed, by the previous paragraph if $y\in V$ then it has $\nu_T(z)$ preimages in $\widehat W$.
+Indeed, by the previous paragraph, if $y\in V$, then it has $\nu_T(z)$ preimages in $\widehat W$.
 Together with the fact that $\nu_T(y)=\nu_T(z)$ this implies our claim.
 Hence if $x\in P(T)$ is a point of continuity of $\nu_T|_{P(T)}$, then $x$ has a neighborhood $V$ such that in the corresponding open set $\widehat W$ points from $T$ and not from $T$ \emph{cannot} have the same image.
 If $\nu_T|_{P(T)}$ is continuous at all points, it follows that there exists a neighborhood $U$ of $T$ such that for any $z\in U\sm T$ we have $P(z)\notin P(T)$.
 It is equally easy to show that, conversely, if $\nu_T|_{P(T)}$ is discontinuous at $z$, then there is a preimage of $z$ in $T$, in whose arbitrarily small neighborhood ``collisions'' between a point from $T$ and a point not from $T$ take place.
 All this is summarized in Lemma~\ref{l:om2notin}.

-\begin{lem} Suppose that $T$ is a compact set and $P$ is a polynomial.
+\begin{lem} Suppose that $T\subset\C^*$ is a compact set and $P:\C^*\to\C^*$ is a branch covering.
 Then the following two properties are equivalent. \begin{enumerate} \item The function $\nu_T$ is continuous on $P(T)$. \item There exists a neighborhood $U$ of $T$ such that for any $z\in U\sm T$ we have $P(z)\notin P(T)$. \end{enumerate}

-If $T$ is connected, these conditions are equivalent to the following.
+If $T$ is connected, these conditions are equivalent to the following:

 \begin{enumerate}

 \item [$(3)$] $T$ is a component of $P^{-1}(P(T))$.